jsjtxietian/jsjtxietian.github.io/source/_posts/perf_single_core.md

 * Determine when we’re done optimizing.
 * Assess performance relative to machine capabilities.

+The Roofline performance model is mainly applicable for HPC applications that have few compute-intensive loops.
+Do not recommend using it for general-purpose applications, such as compilers, web browsers, or databases.

 Top-Down microarchitecture analysis and Roofline performance analysis should usually be a good way to start.
 Most of the time you’ll see a mix of problems, so you have to analyze hotspots case by case.
-Figuring out predictability of code or data is relatively easy (you check Top-Down metrics) while distinguishing if your code is limited by throughput or latency is not.